-It is created automatically when another object uses it, and disposed of in the finalization section of the unit or in this case by the
+It is created automatically when another object uses it, and disposed of in the finalization section of the unit or in this case by the FreeOnTerminate() of the thread.

-FreeOnTerminate() of the thread.
+FreeOnl'erminate() of the thread.

-Implementation of a singleton can look like this:
+Implementation of a singleton can look like this: unit uBPM\Task1;